noaa-pifsc/StudentOpportunities/README.md

 # StudentOpportunities
-This repository will host a GitHub page for students working with PIFSC and their mentors.
+This repository hosts a GitHub page for students working with PIFSC and their mentors.
-At the moment, it's under construction.
-Check back soon(ish)!
+If there's content you'd like to see added or changed, please [open an issue](https://github.com/noaa-pifsc/StudentOpportunities/issues) or submit a pull request.
+You can also reach out via [email](mailto:nmfs.pic.soc@noaa.gov).

 ---